DP-{\lambda}CGD: Efficient Noise Correlation for Differentially Private Model Training: How to choose the value ?

 The most common amplification scheme for DP-SGD is Poisson subsampling \citep{Abadi, koskela2020computing, zhu2022optimal}, in which each batch is formed independently and each element is included with a probability determined by the expected batch size.
 This method provides the strongest known privacy guarantees among sampling schemes.
 However, it has notable limitations.
 In expectation, nearly one third of the data (specifically, a fraction $1/e$) does not participate in each epoch.
 Moreover, Poisson subsampling is difficult to implement efficiently at scale, since forming each batch would require scanning the entire dataset and independently deciding whether to include each element.
 This leads to the common but undesirable practice of training with shuffling while reporting privacy guarantees under Poisson subsampling \citep{lebeda2025avoiding, beltran2024towards}.

-To address these issues, an alternative sampling scheme was proposed, known as Balls in Bins (BnB) \citep{chua2024balls, choquette2024near} or random allocation \citep{feldman2025privacy}.
+To address these issues, an alternative sampling scheme was proposed, known as Balls in Bins (BnB) \citep{chua2024balls, choquette2024near, schuchardt2026sampling} or random allocation \citep{feldman2025privacy, feldman2026efficient}.
 In this approach, one first specifies the number of batches in an epoch and then assigns each data point to a random batch.
 This guarantees that every sample participates once per epoch, and by preprocessing the dataset, one can efficiently construct batches for multi epoch training.

 Balls-in-Bins amplification by subsampling can also be applied to matrix factorization \citep{choquette2024near} for any correlation matrix.
 We use it for \method, as it is also the only currently available amplification scheme that is applicable to banded inverse matrices.
-Poisson subsampling can be applied to $b$-min-separated participation for the banded matrix case \citep{choquette2023amplified}, and it can also be applied to general matrices, although the existing analysis does not scale to the matrix sizes used in our experiments \citep{choquette2023privacy}.
+Poisson subsampling can be applied to $b$-min-separated participation in the banded-matrix case~\citep{choquette2023amplified}.
+It can also be applied to general matrices, although the existing analysis based on conditional composition~\citep{choquette2023privacy} does not provide sufficiently tight accounting, making it less practical than Balls-in-Bins.
+Recent work introduced a generalization of Balls-in-Bins, called $b$-min-sep subsampling~\citep{dong2026privacy}.
+However, this approach does not guarantee an improvement over Balls-in-Bins, has significantly slower accounting, and is generally practical only for banded methods.
 The development of improved amplification techniques that are suitable for banded inverse matrices is an important direction for future research.
 Since our method is orthogonal to the choice of amplification scheme, any such analysis can be incorporated seamlessly into our mechanism.

 \citet{choquette2024near} compute the privacy level using Monte Carlo sampling.
 This procedure is effective in practice but acts as a black box and does not allow us to argue theoretically about its properties.
 We therefore study the effect of amplification numerically.
 Our experiments show that amplification by Balls in Bins subsampling prefers smaller values of $\lambda$ than those that would be chosen based solely on RMSE.
 In particular, the values that minimize the amplification-aware RMSE: $\tfrac{1}{\sqrt{n}}\|B\|_F \cdot \sigma$ are closer to the optimal factorization for \method\ than those obtained using RMSE alone.
 See Figure~\ref{fig:amplification_results} for an illustration.